 “When I start to get myself worked up, feeling like I’m straining or pushing towards a goal, I stop and remember the wise words of Lao Tzu – “Nature does not hurry, yet everything is accomplished.”
 My brain made up that I need to hurry or rush.
 I can drop that story in an instant and relax.
 Then I have access to ease and flow.
 That’s how I accomplish my results hour after hour.”

-The Aligned Time Journal can help you stay relaxed, just like Caitlin!
+The Great Work Journals can help you stay relaxed, just like Caitlin!
 The daily practice keeps you moving forward without ever feeling overwhelmed, ashamed, or behind.

 Melissa McGraw, SEO and Google Ads Strategist, The Creative Potential

 “Get in the habit of setting time limits.
 For instance, reading and answering email can consume your whole day if you let it.
 Instead, set a limit of one hour a day for this task and stick to it.”